MIRI Optics and Focal Plane

 The MRS provides diffraction-limited integral field spectroscopy (IFU) between 4.9 to 27.9 μm over a FOV of up to 6.6'' × 7.7''This mode consists of 2 modules: the spectrometer pre-optics (SPO) and spectrometer main optics (SMO).

-The SPO spectrally splits the light into 4 spectrometer channels and spatially reformats the rectangular fields of view into slits at the entrance of the SMO.
+The SPO splits the light by wavelength into 4 spectrometer channels and spatially reformats the rectangular fields of view into slits at the entrance of the SMO.
 The SMO collimates the light from the IFU, presents the collimated light to gratings (mounted in the SPO) to disperse the light, and images the resulting spectrum onto the 2 focal plane arrays (FPA).
 All 4 spectrometer channels are observed simultaneously, but each exposure will only include one-third of the available spectral range depending on the chosen grating settings.
 The SMO is divided into 2 separate arms.
 The short wavelength arm images the final spectra from the short channels (channel 1 and 2) onto opposite halves of the MIRIFU_SHORT detector, while the long wavelength combines channel 3 and 4 onto opposite halves of the MIRIFU_LONG Detector (see MIRI Medium Resolution Spectroscopy for more details on the resulting MRS spectra).

 Figure 4.
 Block diagram of the MRS showing main optical functions